piotr-teterwak/CS655MiniProject/README.md

 # Reproduction instructions

-Either create a new slice with the [rspec](https://raw.githubusercontent.com/piotr-teterwak/CS655MiniProject/main/image_class.rspec) or use the existing slice MiniProjectImgClas.
+Either create a new slice with the [rspec](https://raw.githubusercontent.com/piotr-teterwak/CS655MiniProject/main/image_class.rspec) or use the existing slice MiniProjectImgClass.

 Log into each node and clone this repo.

 Run the `install_script.sh` in each node, and follow by running `source ~/.bashrc`.

 On the servers, run `python server_script.py`.
 On the load balancer, run `python load_balancer.py`.
+If you are spinning it up on a new slice, then change the ip in `templates/index.html`.

 To get experimental numbers, run `python test_rtt.py` and `python test_scaling.py` on the client.